Exclusive: Charter may raise Time Warner Cable bid within weeks - sources

-NEW YORK Charter Communications Inc is discussing raising its bid for Time Warner Cable Inc as soon as in the next two weeks, according to people familiar with the matter, a move that could pressure its reluctant rival ahead of a proxy deadline.

-Charter is considering a higher bid in the low 140s per share range, the people said on Friday, up from its current $132.50 per share offer that values the second-largest U.S. cable operator at $37.3 billion based on shares outstanding.
+Charter is considering a higher bid in the low 140s per share range, the people said on Friday, up from its current $132.50 per share offer that values the second-largest U.S. cable operator at $37.3 billion (22.6 billion pounds) based on shares outstanding.

 A new price at around $142.50 per share has been discussed, but no decision has been made, one of the people added.
 The likely bump reflects feedback from Time Warner Cable investors Charter has received in its two-week roadshow, that person added.